3snowp7im/urn/README.md

 Cancel will reset the timer and decrement the attempt counter.
-A run that is reset before the start delay is automatically cancelled.
+A run that is reset before the start delay is automatically canceled.
 If you forgot to split, or accidentally split twice, you can manually change the current split:

 | Key       | Action      |